Dgame/php-dto/README.md

 # Nested object detection

-You have nested objects and want to deserialise them all at once?
-We can do that:
+You have nested objects and want to deserialize them all at once?
+That is a given:

 ```php
 use Dgame\DataTransferObject\From;